 Why Further Is Better For Boosting Wireless Networks

 Broadband penetration in the US has grown to the point that most people are familiar with either DSL, cable, satellite, fiber or some other form of broadband access.
 Because many homes with broadband access have more than one computer, many consumers are familiar with wireless routers and creating ad hoc or P2P networks between the computers in their homes.
-One of the most annoying problems with a wireless router can be the lack of signal strength.
-Fortunately there are several way of boosting the strength of the signal.

 Wifi signal booster software for the most part will simply give you an indication of how strong a wifi signal is.
 This type of software will scan for the areas where the signal strength is the strongest.
 There are other programs like Cantennator that will show you how to design an antenna enhancer or you can find several online videos that will walk you through DIY antenna enhancers.